expede/minimal-spanning-merkle-tree/README.md

 # 0 Abstract

+IPLD Inline Links are a format for including linked graphs in

 Spanning DAG is a container for IPLD which exists somewhere between an unpacked representation and a [CAR file].
 It includes many quality of life features including inlined linked DAGs and inherited encoding.

 # 1 Introduction